Vashek (Vaclav)

 The Return of Coppersmith’s Attack: Practical Factorization of Widely Used RSA Moduli

-(ROCA) received the Real-World Impact Award at the 2017 ACM CCS conference.
+(ROCA) that received the Real-World Impact Award at the 2017 ACM CCS conference.

 Measuring Popularity of Cryptographic Libraries in Internet-Wide Scans